zonemaster/zonemaster/docs/specifications/Address-TP/addr02.md

 ### Outcome(s)

-A list of domain names.
+A list of of address with corresponding PTR records.
 These are the results of the PTR queries generated.

 ### Special procedural requirements